 He is doing aikido now for over 40 years and his style is calm and clean.
-Every move is done with the same face and, what’s more important, with a body confidence you can feel even through a video.
-Shihan Philip Lee was promoted to a 7th Dan Aikido Aikikai by Moriteru Ueshiba in 2017 year.
+Every move is done with the same face and, what’s more important, with body confidence you can feel even through a video.
+Shihan Philip Lee was promoted to a 7th Dan Aikido Aikikai by Moriteru Ueshiba in the 2017.